smarttdm/ebaas.github.io/_posts/2017-6-2-InstallEbassHelp.markdown

 To get started, open one of the recommended web browsers to connect to the application server at <code>http://localhost:8080</code>.
 The login page should appear shown in Figure 2.
 You can use any of the following demo user accounts to log in and explore the features of Ebaas.

+Ready to build your first application?
+Read <a class="post-link" href="https://ebaas.github.io/blog/BuildFirstApp/">this tutorial</a>

 | User Name | Password | User Role |
 |-------|--------|---------|
 | demo1 | 888 | Administrator |